toludaree/data-engineering-zoomcamp/week2/notes.md

 - _Metadata Database_, a backend to the airflow environment.
 It is used by the scheduler, executor and webserver to store the state of the environment

 > **Difference between Executor and a Worker**
 The _Executor_ is the mechanism which gets tasks executed while the _Worker_ is a node or processor that runs the actual tasks.
+More info [here](https://towardsdatascience.com/a-gentle-introduction-to-understand-airflow-executor-b4f2fee211b1#:~:text=What's%20Airflow%20Executor,-There%20are&text=The%20discipline%20%E2%80%9CExecutor%2C%E2%80%9D%20fittingly,tasks%20over%20to%20the%20Executor.)

 There are other components in the docker-compose services which are optional:
 - A _Redis_ service, which is a message broker that forwards messages from the scheduler to the worker